Canadian Beaufort Sea - Marine Ecosystem Assessment 2019

 About the mission

-To answer these challenging questions, scientists study the ecosystem on many levels, from small bacteria to Bowhead whales.
-Many disciplines of Arctic science are integrated with expert partners from the University of Manitoba, Université Laval, Memorial University, and McGill University to gain a full and comprehensive understanding of the relationships between species and their habitats.
+A team of DFO scientists, university partners and community members will take sail aboard the research ship F/V Frosti in Canada’s Arctic for a comprehensive marine ecosystem assessment, August 1 to September 11, 2019.
+The goal of the Canadian Beaufort Sea-Marine Ecosystem Assessment (CBS-MEA) is to understand changes occurring in the Beaufort Sea ecosystem.
+The scientists study the ecosystem on many levels, from small bacteria to Bowhead whales using a variety of sampling tools.
+Many disciplines of Arctic science are integrated with expert partners from the University of Manitoba, Université Laval, Memorial University, and McGill University to gain a comprehensive understanding of relationships between species and their habitats.

-The research program is designed in consultation with Inuvialuit co-management partners, including the Inuvialuit Game Council, with representatives from the communities in the Inuvialuit Settlement Region.
-The local community members play a key role in participating in science operations during the research mission aboard F/V Frosti.
+CBS-MEA is designed in consultation with Inuvialuit co-management partners, including the Inuvialuit Game Council, with representatives from the communities in the Inuvialuit Settlement Region.
+Community members play a key role as part of the science team aboard F/V Frosti.

 Research tools and techniques